-Furthermore, though the economy is in reasonable shape and the government hopes for a 5.5 percent growth in GDP in the upcoming fiscal year, analysts do not expect the essentially stalled Armed Forces Development Plan, which was put in place modernize the military with new capabilities and equipment, to be restarted on wide scale.
+Furthermore, though the economy is in reasonable shape and the government hopes for a 5.5 percent growth in GDP in the upcoming fiscal yearFY2015-2016, analysts do not expect the essentially stalled Armed Forces Development Plan, which that was put in place modernize the military with new capabilities and equipment, to be restarted on wide scale.

-"And of course there can be no mention of the nuclear program, which must soak up an enormous amount, too," he added in highlighting that this would not be responsible for all the additional expenditure.
+"And of course there can be no mention of the nuclear program, which must soak up an enormous amount, too,", he added in highlighting that this would not be responsible for all the additional expenditure.

 The true amount spent on defense is unclear due to programs funded by additional allocations, something which has consistently been the source of much comment and speculation.

 Acquisition programs are also sometimes funded by contingency funds.

 Pakistani defense budgets also consistently rise with Indian budgets, something which Pakistan's Defence Minister Khawaja Asif has previously highlighted.

 The true size of the defense budget is thought to be somewhat higher, and some reports indicate 26 percent of taxes raised in fiscal FY2015-2016 will be allocated to defense in some form or another.

 However, despite some improvement in the economy, Cloughley says the "The AFDP seems to be stuck in the mud – but there's still a lot of procurement."